mmbman/Katagiri/1979-07-25-Diamond-Sutra-Provisional-Being.md

 #### 56:18

 **Question**: *(Transcriber’s Note: This is partly unintelligible.)* Somewhere in a story about the Buddha, in one of his lifetimes he was practicing meditation in a garden, and this king came up to him and remembered him, and got extremely angry, and butchered him, chopped him down into pieces.
-And the Buddha just calmly watched him ...
-Is that king, in the Buddha’s perception, a provisional being?
+And the Buddha just calmly watched him.
+When the Buddha was watching him, is that king, in the Buddha’s perception, a provisional being?

 **Katagiri**: Compassion?
 Yes, that is the motivation of his becoming a monk, leaving the castle.
 He saw something ... farmers.
 Is that what you mean?
 Cultivating?